CholAlier/Final-project/README.md

-\# Vital Drop  Management System(for blood request and blood donation)
+**Vital Drop  Management System(for blood request and blood donation)**

 ---------------------------------------------------------------------

-\## technlogies used in the its develoment
+**technlogies used in the its develoment**

-&nbsp;-HTML, CSS, JavaScript
+-HTML, CSS, JavaScript

-\- PHP
+- PHP

-\- MySQL and and XAMPP / Apache.
+- MySQL and and XAMPP / Apache.